How to add mathematical formulas and flowcharts in the Anqi CMS editing interface and ensure correct display?

 B -- No --> D;

-Just entering this syntax in the editor is not enough to make it display on the website front end.The browser does not understand LaTeX or Mermaid directly.They need to use JavaScript libraries to parse and render.This requires us to make some necessary modifications to the website template files.base.html1.
-This is a common skeleton file of AnQi CMS template.)
+Just typing these syntax in the editor is not enough to make them display on the website front end.The browser does not understand LaTeX or Mermaid directly.They need to use a JavaScript library to parse and render.This requires us to make some necessary modifications to the website template.Generally, these changes will be made in the public header or footer template files of the website (such asbase.htmlThis is the common skeleton file for Anqi CMS template.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />

-2. Enable Math formula display: Integrated MathJax
+2. Enable math formula display: Integrated MathJax

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>